Jellest/rAHNextract/README.md

 ## Installation

 To plot rasters using `plot()` the `raster` pacakge is required.
-TO download the`rAHNextract` package from GitHub, the librrary `devtools` is required.
+To download the`rAHNextract` package from GitHub, the library `devtools` is required.
 If you want to compile the code from the source code, the program Rtools is needed.
 Rtools is not required to make use of the `rAHNextract` package.